Product sense interviews are designed to showcase your creativity, empathy, and problem-solving skills during PM interviews.

 Common follow-up questions from interviewers include:

-Bringing strategic concerns into the mix can help you reach a broader and deeper understanding of the problem at hand.
-Here are some prompts to consider:
+Bringing strategic concerns into the mix can help you reach a broader and deeper understanding of the problem.

 Moonshots are bold ideas that go beyond incremental changes.

-They’re frequently associated with Google interviews, but you can “moonshot” any design question by digging deep until you’ve uncovered the root of an important problem in a way that feels transformative.
+They’re frequently associated with Google interviews, but you can “moonshot” any design question by digging deep until you’ve uncovered the root of an essential problem in a transformative way.

-First, try to think of the product as a black box.
-The input is the user’s current state, and the output is the user as they want to be.
+Try to think of the product as a black box.
+The input is the user’s current state, and the output is the user's state as they want it to be.

-By eliminating all assumptions about how to get users from where they are to where they want to be and exploring what could happen in that space, really transformative solutions can sometimes become clear.
+Real transformative solutions can sometimes become clear by eliminating all assumptions about how to get users from where they are to where they want to be and exploring what could happen in that space.

 Sometimes, you’ll be asked to improve an existing product.